Canon 1D Mark II N vs Sony RX1R II

 Feature comparison: Canon 1D Mark II N vs Sony RX1R II

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX1R II has an electronic viewfinder (2360k dots), while the 1D Mark II N has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the RX1R II has a higher magnification than the one of the 1D Mark II N (0.74x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark II N and Sony RX1R II in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1D Mark II N, but is missing on the RX1R II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.